PepcyCh/cuda-path-tracer/README.md

 C++20 is needed.

-GPU that supports CUDA is needed.
+GPU and driver that support CUDA (CUDA 11.x) and OpenGL 3.3 are needed.

 ## Used Thirdparty